 Are multiple users allowed on the same card?

-You may list up to 4 additional qualified borrowers on the application form.
+You may list additional borrowers on the application form.
 Checkouts are only allowed to individuals who are listed on the account.
 Your organization must notify the library administrative office about any changes in personnel that would affect your organization card account.

 How long is the card valid for?